YunzeMan/Lexicon3D/evals/README.md

 python -m torch.distributed.run --nproc_per_node=4 train.py --cfg-path lavis/projects/blip2/train/finetune_sqa.yaml
 ```

+The core modifications from the [official implementation](https://github.com/UMass-Foundation-Model/3D-LLM/tree/main/3DLLM_BLIP2-base) are:

-The core modification is to replace the input features with the extracted features from the foundation models.
+- Replace the input features with the extracted features from the foundation models.
 To achieve this, you need to modify the configuration files in `lavis/projects/blip2/train` to specify the location to the extracted features and the visual feature channels.

-In addition, the dataloaders have to be slightly modified to load the extracted features.
+- In addition, the dataloaders have to be slightly modified to load the extracted features.
 You can refer to the `lavis/datasets/datasets/threedvqa_datasets.py` for the modified dataloader implementation.
+- Other minor modifications are required to adapt the model to the extracted features.